Top Bar

 • Course Number: 06010200

-In this introductory art course, students draw, paint, learn color theory, sculpt, and discover 2-D and 3-D design.
+In this exciting, introductory art course, students will learn techniques of drawing, painting, color theory, sculpting, and discover 2-D and 3-D design.
+It is an introductory art class for students with little to no art experience to practice various art techniques and art media.
 Students will engage in creative art-making skills to further expand their creative confidence.
 The purchase of a sketchbook is recommended for this course.

 Art 2 Studio